Jamel Herring vs Jonathan Oquendo Preview Sept. 5th

 This means he gives up a big six inches in height to Herring as well as three inches in reach.
 He’s not the most dangerous puncher in the division either but has decent pop with a current career knockout ratio of 51.5 per cent.
 His other losses were a 10-round unanimous decision to Lamont roach in May, 2019, a 10-round unanimous decision to Abner Mares in 2014, a seventh-round stoppage by Wilfredo Vasquez Jr. in 2012, a third-round stoppage by Juan Manuel Lopez in 2008 and a sixth-round disqualification against Oscar Andrade in 2007.

 Since he’s been stopped a couple of times in his career it could be safe to say that Oquendo’s chin is a bit of a question mark.
 He’s fallen short when stepping up in class other than his encounter with Jhonny Gonzalez in 2015.
 He’s also beaten the likes of Eden Sonsona, Joe Luis Araiza, Alejandro Montiel and Guillermo Avila.

 I’ve underestimated Herring in the past and won’t do so this time around.
 He’s a solid but unspectacular pro who may be one of the most underrated champions out there at the moment.
-He’s got good skills and a worth chin but tested positive for Covid-19 a couple of weeks ago when this fight was originally scheduled for.
+He’s got good skills and a worth chin but tested positive for Covid-19 a few weeks ago when this fight was originally scheduled for July.
 He needs to be wary of Oquendo’s power and his tactics since Oquendo’s been known to land shots south of the border before.

 I’m expecting this to be a fairly entertaining fight with Herring holding onto his title.